Henry Steers

-Henry Steers (1779 in Dartmouth, England – 1850 in New York, US) was a prominent nineteenth-century American shipbuilder of English descent, and the ancestor of a line of important businessmen in various boatbuilding and maritime construction concerns.
+Henry Steers (1779 in Dartmouth, England – 1850 in New York, US) was an nineteenth-century American shipbuilder, and the ancestor of a line of important businessmen in various boatbuilding and maritime construction concerns.

 Early life

 Steer was born in Dartmouth, England, in 1779.
 Steers married Ann Rich on December 2, 1803, and they had thirteen children together, including a daughter Ann Steer, who remained in England, and a son Henry Torring Steer.
 At some point, Henry began to spell the surname "Steers" and that usage has continued in the family to this day.

 Career

 Steers apprenticed for 7 years for Newman of New Quay to learn his trade.
 He was afterwards connected with the Construction Department of the Royal Naval Dockyards at Plymouth till 1815.

 Two of Henry's sons, James and George, followed in the business and later became well known for building many ships in Greenpoint, Long Island, and New York City.